nhpkhanh-lk/cubevn.github.io/migration.md

 <script src="https://github.com/EC-CUBE/ec-cube.github.io/blob/master/Source/migration/DMLMigration.php"></script>

-3.Run (php app/console migrations:migrate) Migration from command line, confirm that the assumed initial data is inserted or not?
+3. Run (php app/console migrations:migrate) Migration from command line, confirm that the assumed initial data is inserted or not?

 ## Migration of using Doctrine